scummvm/scummvm/doc/docportal/use_scummvm/add_play_games.rst

 Mac uses a different file system to other systems (HFS+), so to access the CD or floppy disc on a Windows or Linux system you will need additional software to view and copy the files.

-For Windows, `HFS Explorer <http://www.catacombae.org/hfsexplorer/>`_  is a basic and free option, which allows read-only access to HFS drives.
-Use the installer rather than the ZIP file, to ensure it is installed correctly.
+For Windows, `HFS Explorer <http://www.catacombae.org/hfsexplorer/>`_  is a basic and free option, which gives you read-only access to HFS drives.
+Use the installer rather than the zip file, to ensure it is installed correctly.

-For Linux, hfsplus allows read-only access to HFS drives.
+For Linux, hfsplus gives you read-only access to HFS drives.
 To use hfsplus, use the command line:

    1. Install hfsplus using the software manager.
 On Debian-based distributions, use ``sudo apt install hfsplus``.
    2. Find the game disc by running ``sudo fdisk -l`` and finding the one with type ``Apple HFS/HFS+``.
 In this example, this is ``/dev/fd0``.